 When We Do Not Pay

 If we decide that the medical care is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
-Instead, we will send you a letter that explains the reasons why we are not sending the payment you have requested and your rights to appeal that decision.
+You will be notified of the reason your request was denied.